Power BI Dashboard Best Practices: Comprehensive & Interactive Examples

 6. Leverage Community Visuals:

-Engage with the Power BI community and explore visuals created by other users and developers.
+Engage with the Power BI community and explore visuals created by other users and Power BI developers.
 Community visuals are often inspired by real-world scenarios and can provide unique insights and functionality.
 The Power BI community offers a platform to share, discuss, and collaborate on custom visuals, fostering innovation and knowledge exchange.

 7. Test and Validate: